yuiseki/overture-tiles/README.md

 ## Architecture
 The tile generation pipeline follows a three-stage process:

-1. **Download**: Fetches Overture Maps data from the official S3 release (specified via `RELEASE` environment variable).
-Optionally supports geographic filtering using bounding boxes (`BBOX` environment variable) for testing or smaller regional extracts.
+1. **Download**: Fetches Overture Maps data from the official S3 release (specified via `RELEASE` environment variable) or a custom S3 source (via `SOURCE_OVERRIDE` for internal testing).
+When using `RELEASE`, optionally supports geographic filtering using bounding boxes (`BBOX` environment variable) for smaller regional extracts.

 2. **Transform**: Processes the downloaded data into PMTiles format using theme-specific profiles and scripts (see Profiles and Scripts section below).